fido-device-onboard/epid-verification-service/README.md

 #### Pre-requisites for Building Dependencies

 The external dependencies are built in \<epid-verification-service\>/Native/src/service/dependencies folder.
-This folder needs to be created if it doesn't exist.
+This folder needs to be created, if it doesn't exist.

 #### Build EPID SDK